Special Area Management Planning

 Planning Team Meetings

-This meeting is an agency staff working meeting.
+These meetings are agency staff working meetings.
 These meetings will be open for members of the public to observe for the purpose of maintaining transparency in the plan revision process.
 However, there will not be opportunities for the public to participate in the discussion.
 A public review draft of the revised plan will be available for comment at the end of the revision process.
-Please contact 267-2122 or email@example.com prior to the day of the meeting with any questions.
+Please contact 267-2122 or firstname.lastname@example.org prior to the day of the meeting with any questions.

 Public Scoping Results